Tortellini Pasta Salad

 • Kosher salt

-In a large serving bowl, place tortellini, tomatoes, chopped basil, and corn.
+In a large serving bowl, place tortellini, tomatoes, chopped basil, corn, and Parmesan cheese.

 Top with Parmesan, if desired.
 Salad is best served at room temperature.